Every word becomes a number — but some words become many numbers

 Diminishing returns

 Scaling is not free.
-Doubling embedding dimensions roughly quadruples attention computation (O(d²) for Q·K projections) and doubles memory.
+Doubling embedding dimensions roughly quadruples the weight-matrix memory and compute (the projection matrices are O(d²)), while activation memory doubles.
 The field is now exploring sparse attention, mixture-of-experts, and quantization to continue improving quality without proportional compute costs.